Our determination was stronger than our judgement

 John knows that early businesses need the expertise of seasoned entrepreneurs.
 “Getting ready for Series A funding, finding the right investors, organising board structures and getting new talent may not be part of a founder’s skillset.
 This is where I and my colleagues in ScaleUp Group come in.
 We as individuals will also personally invest in our clients to demonstrate our commitment and confidence in their future.”

 John set up ScaleUp Group UK, in partnership with established entrepreneurs and investors, such as Michael Tobin OBE (formerly of Telecity Group).
-“We are on course to support six Series A fundings this year – approximately 10% of the Series A market for tech in the UK.”
-In doing this, he hopes to help the next generation of technology entrepreneurs build and sustain their businesses.
+He hopes to help the next generation of technology entrepreneurs build and sustain their businesses.

 More success stories